haani1224/Mini_Project_OOP/README.md

 The UML class diagram illustrates a simple Library Management System in Java, which supports two types of users (Admin and Member) who interact with a Library to manage and borrow books.

+- Inheritance: Admin and Member are specializations of User (inheritance arrows).

 <hr>

 ### Implementation of Chapter 5 - ArrayList